 Benefits of Virtual Bundling

 By bundling products customers will be exposed to a wider variety of items.
-It’s a great tactic to introduce loyal customers to new things and promote a unique product mix that may not be available from other sellers.
+Virtual bundles can improve customer loyalty and promote a unique product mix that may not be available from other sellers.
 The ultimate benefit for sellers is that bundles increase the perceived value of your products.